Open-Plan with an open heart

-With a clever floor plan designed to meet the needs of a modern family, the 2019 Telethon Home by New Level at The Hales in Forrestfield strikes the perfect balance between openness and private seclusion.
+With a clever floor plan designed to meet the needs of a modern family, the 2019 Telethon Home by Residential Building WA at The Hales in Forrestfield strikes the perfect balance between openness and private seclusion.

 The home is impressive from the outset, with it’s bold, contemporary elevation clad in James Hardie axon cladding and Hudson brick from Midland Brick’s New York range.
 Blonde oak double glass doors from Corinthian open to a long hallway with dark stained oak timber flooring.